Lifestyle

 Inspired by wrestlers Sushil Kumar and Yogeshwar Dutt, she too dreamed of one day becoming like them.
 She says, “Sushil and Yogeshwar took our country to new heights.
 By winning Olympic medals, they opened the way for Indian wrestlers.
 Today, when I am also known as Sakshi pehelwan, I feel proud.
 And today, like them, I see my posters everywhere.
 The first one I saw was after I won a silver medal at the Commonwealth Games in 2014.”

 Malik has also said that she began wrestling because she wanted to sit in a plane.
 “I used to get excited every time I saw a plane in the sky and I often wondered when I would get to travel in one.
 I thought that when I reached the top in India, I would be able to fly,” she recalls.
-“In 2007, I went for the National Games in Guwahati and that is the first time I flew.”
+“In 2007, I went to Guwahati for the National Games and that was the first time I flew.”

 As a child, Malik says she was naughty and would play pranks in school.
 She states, “After getting into wrestling I have calmed down.
 I don’t care about anything other than my training and rest.
 In a sense both my worlds are one — I train, then come home to rest, yet my mind continues to be filled with thoughts of the game.
 How I am on the mat is different from how I am once I step off it.
 Just because I am aggressive on the mat does not mean that I will lose my cool and hit someone if I get angry.
 In real life, I am very soft and simple-natured.
 Growing up, there were many chances to beat someone up, but till date I have never deliberately hit someone.
 I do not get angry often and when I do, I take deep breaths to calm down.”